 It’s that day of the year when you are supposed to feel like a giant ‘citizen broom and dustpan’, warring against lack of cleanliness.
 How else can you feel on October 2, Gandhi’s birthday?
 And as the current dispensation’s flagship project, the ‘Swachh Bharat Abhiyan’, is at pains to tell us, sanitation and hygiene in every home was Gandhiji’s dream.
 The snazzy image of Gandhi’s spectacles-turned-logo of the campaign is a timely reminder of that message.

 It’s a smart logo, no doubt.
 The spectacles are a fine way of attributing the brand value of the person who wore them, to those who seek the stamp of his morality.
-The logo is also in keeping with Gandhi’s belief in truth – it only wants to harp on the letter, not the spirit of his message.
+The logo is also in keeping with Gandhi’s belief in truth – it communicates clearly that it only wants to harp on the letter, not the spirit of his message.

 The fact is that the spectacles sans face, with the bridge shown in the colours of the tricolour, is meant to reflect a contained narrative – a ‘surgical’ narrative, if you will.
 The idea is not to mix up categories such as cleanliness and ahimsa, no offence, Gandhiji.
 Inorganic campaigns don’t need to be fine-tuned to that extent.
 That is why a Rajasthan state employee Ashok Jain and his associates can beat a man to death for objecting to their ‘clean’ act of photographing women defecating outdoors.
 Their logic: In order to uphold the dignity of womanhood, it is important to shame them with all the power of the state.
 It is their call of duty.